Incorporating Heterophily into Graph Neural Networks for Graph Classification: IHGNN

 One of the major motivations of our proposed method is to consider the fact that the heterophily property exists in real-world graphs.
-In molecules (e.g., two chemical compounds from the MUTAG dataset in Section~\ref{sec:intro}), atoms tend to form chemical bonds with both the same and different kinds of atoms.
+In molecules, atoms tend to form chemical bonds with both the same and different kinds of atoms.
 Thus, nodes in such molecule graphs have both homophily and heterophily.
-For graphs with varying node homophily ratio, considering only one mode might limit the expressive power of GNNs as well as the performance in graph classification.
-So in this paper, we propose two novel designs besides the skip-connection used in JK-Nets~\cite{xu2018representation} and GIN~\cite{xu2018powerful} to improve the expressive power of GNNs by considering both the modes.
-To the best of our knowledge, we are the first to consider both homophily and heterophily in the design of GNN architectures for graph classification.
-Next, we describe our designs in more details.
+For a graph with varying node homophily ratios, a GNN that is designed only for one mode cannot model the intricate relations between nodes.
+Furthermore, emphasizing a certain graph homophily ratio rather than adapting to numerous graphs with varying homophily ratios underperforms in graph classification.
+So in this paper, we design a novel GNN that can simultaneously consider both modes at node-level and graph-level.
+The overall framework of IHGNN is shown in Fig.~\ref{flow_chart}.
+Next, we describe our designs in more detail.